auth0/docs/articles/api/management/v1/use-cases.md

 useCase: invoke-api
 ---

-# Management API v1 Use Cases
+# Features not affected by the Management API v1 Deprecation

-Currently, there are API features and functionality that are only available in the [Management API v1](/api/v1).
-If your business process or configuration requires these features, please continue to use the API v1.
-Otherwise, we recommend that you use the [new version](/api/v2) instead.
+If your business process or configuration requires these features, you can continue using these endpoints as they won't be affected by the Management API v1 Deprecation.

-The features only available in Management API v1 include:
+The features that are not being deprecated at the moment are:

 * [Active Directory Connector Monitoring](#active-directory-connector-monitoring)
 * [Enterprise Users/Directory Searching](#enterprise-users/directory-searching)

 ## Active Directory Connector Monitoring

-In Management API v1, there is a `GET` endpoint that allows you to monitor the status of your Active Directory Connector:
+The following endpoint allows you to monitor the status of your Active Directory Connector.
+It is not currently available on the [Management API v2](/api/v2).

 GET `/api/connections/{AUTH0_CONNECTION}/socket`

 ## Enterprise Users/Directory Searching

-Management API v1 allows you to search directly for users authenticated using enterprise connections, such as Active Directory or Azure Active Directory.
+The following endpoints allows you to search directly for users authenticated using enterprise connections, such as Active Directory or Azure Active Directory.
+These endpoints are not currently available in the [Management API v2](/api/v2).

 * All users from a specific directory:
 [`/api/connections/{connection}/users`](/api/v1#get--api-connections--connection--users)